harikrishnan-kp/Learn-C/README.md

 - Predefined Identifier __func__ in C
 - Maths Functions in C

-### C Arrays & Strings
+### Arrays & Strings
-- C Arrays
+- Arrays
-- Properties of Array in C
+- Properties of Array
-- Multidimensional Arrays in C
+- Multidimensional Arrays
-- Initialization of Multidimensional Arrays in C
+- Initialization of Multidimensional Arrays
-- Pass Array to Functions in C
+- Pass Array to Functions
 - Pass a 2D Array as a Parameter in C
 - Data Types for Which Array is Not Possible
 - Pass an Array by Value in C